dstufft/personal-peps/pip-bundling.rst

 ``setuptools`` installed first, then the private copy of ``setuptools`` will be removed from ``ensurepip`` in subsequent CPython releases.

+If setuptools is installed then an unmodified copy of it must be installed, including the ``easy_install`` script if the upstream setuptools continues to include it.

 Updating the private copy of pip
 --------------------------------